payaljindal1308/AI-AssistedDeveloperToolkit/README.md

 #  AI-Assisted Developer Toolkit

 This is a Python application that assists a developer in various tasks and makes it easy for them to write code.
-It generates SQL queries based on user input.
 It utilizes the LangChain library, which provides a framework for working with language models such as OpenAI's GPT-3.5.
+1. It generates SQL queries based on user input.
-It also helps the developer write the testcases for a given function in python.
+2. It also helps the developer write the testcases for a given function in python.
+3. It helps developer generate a full application code by specifying the application details in prompt, language to be used and directory name in which to save the app.

 ## Prerequisites